 If the Sound is Too Weak…

 Alternatively, you can clean out the tube using the small blue plastic piping that was included with your hearing aid.
 Run this piece of plastic through the center of your tube to push out any dried earwax.

 If all of the above solutions sound a bit daunting, you can simply purchase the Audicus Clean & Care package and have us take a look at your hearing aid for you.

 If Your Hearing Aid Gets Wet…

-A common hearing aid problem is when hearing aids get wet.
-If you accidentally wore them in the shower or just spent too long in a very humid environment, it can affect your hearing aids and may cause permanent damage to the devices.
+Another common hearing aid problem is when hearing aids get wet.
+If you accidentally wore them in the shower or just spent too long in a humid environment, it can affect your hearing aids.
+In some situations, you may even cause permanent damage to the devices.

 If Your Hearing Aid Starts Making Noises…

-Changing the dome size of your hearing aid might also help; if the dome does not form a sung-fit in your ear, it can cause sounds to leak out and air to make uncomfortable noises.
+Changing the dome size of your hearing aid can also help.
+If the dome does not form a sung-fit in your ear, it can cause sounds to leak out and air to make uncomfortable noises.
 Whistling can also be caused by a buildup of wax.

 Check that you haven’t activated the loop setting, and if you have, switch back to the normal microphone setting.